code-dot-org/code-dot-org/pegasus/sites/virtual/curriculum-algebra/19/Teacher.md

 [/tip]

 Work through a number of examples, using a number line on the board and asking students how they calculate the distance between the points.
 Having students act this out can also work well: draw a number line, have two students stand at different points on the line, using their arms or cutouts to give objects of different sizes.
 Move students along the number line until they touch, then compute the distance on the number line.
-The first few seconds of our Bootstrap video show this exercise in action.

 Your game file provides a function called line-length that computes the difference between two points on a number line.
 Specifically, line-length takes two numbers as input and determines the distance between them